-- A Federal indirect cost rate can be applied to the grant application if substantiated with a Federally-negotiated indirect cost rate agreement (NICRA) or Michigan Department of Education rate. - If your indirect cost rate is not a percentage of your modified total direct expenditures but is applied only to certain portions of your budget (e.g., 10% applied only to salary and fringe), you must submit the justification for that calculation. - 10% de minimis indirect cost rate can be applied to a grant application if your organization currently does not have a Federal indirect rate and has never received a Federally-negotiated indirect cost rate, if substantiated with a de minimis certification. - If your agency does not have an indirect cost rate, administrative expenses that are reasonable and necessary to support your SNAP-Ed program may be allocated and submitted for reimbursement under "administrative/space/miscellaneous" expenses.
+- A Federal indirect cost rate can be applied to the grant application if substantiated with a Federally-negotiated indirect cost rate agreement (NICRA) or Michigan Department of Education rate. - o If your indirect cost rate is not a percentage of your modified total direct expenditures but is applied only to certain portions of your budget (e.g., 10% applied only to salary and fringe), you must submit the justification for that calculation. - 10% de minimis indirect cost rate can be applied to a grant application if your organization currently does not have a Federal indirect rate, if substantiated with a de minimis certification. - If your agency does not have an indirect cost rate, administrative expenses that are reasonable and necessary to support your SNAP-Ed program may be allocated and submitted for reimbursement under "administrative/space/miscellaneous" expenses.
 You must submit the justification and method of allocation for these expenses.